 Pumping may hurt.
 See if you can turn the settings down so the pressure is not so strong.
 Hospital pumps are very strong (at least they were in 2004).
 If you’re getting a pump for use at home, see if you can get it right away, so the nurses can help with adjustments.
 Pump in the NICU and the nurses can give you advise.

 Through all of this, remember that breastfeeding is the best thing you can do to keep your baby healthy and well-fed.
 Even if food is in short supply, your body will give the baby the nutrients it needs.
-Don’t be discouraged if you can’t pump right away, if you don’t produce much or if you’re just too tired.
+When it comes to both breastfeeding and pumping, don’t be discouraged, even if you can’t pump right away, if you don’t produce much, or if you’re just too tired.
 Be persistent and you will get it eventually.

 Alicia Hunt writes Green Lifestyle Changes with her husband Jonathan.
 Their twins are now healthy 8 year-olds and have a younger brother.
 Alicia works for a municipality, focusing on energy and environmental issues.
 The Hunts writing focus’ on how a green living impacts the world.
 Their biggest concerns are climate change and raising healthy children.
 You can follow them on their blog, facebook, and twitter.